snowex-hackweek/hot-pow/README.md

 1) Data aggregation and visualization

     - What are the existing data sources?
 How can we access and visualize these?
     - How to integrate and compare thermal observations acquired across a wide range of methods?
+    - How can we pull in additional datasets to extend the snow pit timeseries?
+Add additional met stations?

 2) Science Questions